edgarpf/aws-csoaa/README.md

  ## SQS

  - SQS messages does not guarantee the order of messages.
 So in order to do this, you need to add the sequencing information in each message itself.

+- AWS reserve the right to delete a queue without notification if one of the following actions hasn't been performed on it for 30 consecutive days: SendMessage, ReceiveMessage, DeleteMessage, GetQueueAttributes, SetQueueAttributes, AddPermission, and RemovePermission.

 - As per the AWS documentation it clearly mentions that the default setting for message retention is 4 days.